 Virginia Residents enrolled at a campus: As a last resort in the complaint process, students who do not believe they received a satisfactory resolution to their grievance may contact the State Council of Higher Education for Virginia (SCHEV, Attn: Private and Postsecondary Education, 101 N. 14th St., James Monroe Bldg., Richmond, VA 23219).
-The student will not be subject to unfair actions as a result of filing a complaint.
+The student will not be subject to unfair actions as a result of filing any circumstances, see an entire class for this procedure.